-POISONS ARE NOT RECOMMENDED for the control of rats and mice because children and other animals may eat the poison and become ill, or in some cases, die.
-Also, poisoned rodents can die in hard to reach places causing a very bad smell.
+- Poisons are not recommended for the control of rats and mice because children and other animals may eat the poison and become ill, or in some cases, die.
+Poisoned rodents can also die in hard to reach places causing a very bad smell.
 If poisons are to be used, contact a qualified pest control company.

 - Dead rodents must be first wrapped in newspaper, or placed in a plastic bag before putting the animal in the garbage.
 Injured or sick rodents must be killed.
 Try not to touch the dead rodents and use gloves if possible.
 Always wash your hands with hot water and soap after touching a rodent (even if you wore gloves).

 - What to Do About Rats or Mice In Your Home or Business

 - Rodents website, Centers for Disease Control and Prevention

 - Protect Your Home From Rats, PHMDC YouTube Video

 - Rats Unwanted: Four Steps to Prevent and Control Rodent Infestations, Seattle-King County Health Department brochure